 Now.
 Read our Worrisome Words article and our Foundations articles to learn some basic controls.
 If you need help implementing them, want a basic review, or have a gut feeling, contact us.
 We can outline a risk management plan for your organization that ranges from an account or department and up to a full corporate scope.

 To whom do you report your findings?

 We report our findings to you, the client.
-We can walk you through your options for a civil lawsuit, a criminal report, or an insurance claim but our report ultimately belongs to you and we do not share it with anyone without express written consent from you.
+We can walk you through your options with an attorney for a civil lawsuit, a criminal report, or an insurance claim but our report ultimately belongs to you and we do not share it with anyone without express written consent from you.
 There are very few exceptions to this policy, which we explicitly describe in our contract with you.
 We do not discuss details of any matter, in summary or in anonymous form, without express written consent from you.
 You will never see an article or presentation from us describing your matter that you have not explicitly authorized.